BitCANN/bitcann-contracts/README.md

 During the genesis phase, the Registry.cash contract is initialized with the `domainCategory`.
 The `authHead` for this category must include the symbol and name as the TLD, making it accessible to all applications.
 This entry will be the first and only one in the `authChain`.
 After this step, the `authHead` must be permanently removed by creating an OP_RETURN output as the first output.

+## Genesis

+To ensure the system operates as expected, the following steps must be followed :

+- Mint a new hybrid token with an NFT commitment set to 0 (8 bytes) and the maximum possible token amount of `9223372036854775807`, the tokenCategory of this NFT will be `domainCategory`.
+- Using the `tokenCategory` i.e domainCategory, create the locking bytecode for `Registry.cash`.
+- Mint a mintingNFT i.e `DomainMintingNFT` and send it to the `Registry.cash`
+- Determine the following parameters and generate the locking bytecode of all the other authorized contracts:
+   - `inactivityExpiryTime`
+   - `minWaitTime`
+   - `maxPlatformFeePercentage`
+   - `minBidIncreasePercentage`
+   - `minStartingBid`
+   - `domainContractBytecode`
+- Create multiple threadNFTs for each authorized contract, commitment of each threadNFT must be the lockingbytecode of the authorized contract and the capability must be immutable.
+- Send the threadNFTs to the `Registry.cash`
+- Remove the authhead after adding information(Name and Symbol) about the domain in the authchain.

 ---

 ## FAQs